Digital and Website coordinator

 COMMITMENT TO INCLUSION

-We are committed to maintaining a diverse workforce because we know how important it is to have decision makers and collaborators with varied lived experiences and backgrounds that reflect the range of needs from our diverse student community.
+We are really committed to maintaining a diverse workforce because we know how important it is to have decision makers and collaborators with varied lived experiences and backgrounds that reflect the range of needs from our diverse student community.

-We welcome applications from everyone, and we want to strongly encourage applications from; people with an ethnic minority or Chinese background, people with a disability, people with dependants, and people who identify as LGBTQ+.
+We welcome applications from everyone, and we want to strongly encourage applications from: people with an ethnic minority or Chinese background, people with a disability, people with dependents, and people who identify as LGBTQ+.
 We conduct anonymous shortlisting and all of our interview panels have Unconscious Bias Training in order to support the above.
 We also consider flexible working for those with care commitments.
 If you have any suggestions as to how we could improve our language or application process please let us know.

 STAFF AND APPLICANTS WITH LONG TERM CONDITIONS